hsnks100/direlera-rs/README.md

    - Start capturing on UDP ports 27888 and 8080
    - Use filter: `kaillera` to display only Kaillera packets

+## How It Works

+For a detailed explanation of the Kaillera game synchronization protocol, including:

+- Game Data (0x12) and Game Cache (0x13) packet behavior
+- Per-player caching mechanisms
+- Frame synchronization with mixed connection types
+- Frame interleaving algorithm
+- Preemptive padding for multi-delay synchronization

+See **[GAME_SYNC_PROTOCOL.md](GAME_SYNC_PROTOCOL.md)** - This document describes the actual protocol behavior discovered through reverse engineering and packet analysis with Wireshark.

 ## Contributing